 Between vinyl skyrocketing again in popularity (more than they have since 1986) and brick-and-mortar stores having limited in-store hours due to the pandemic, there’s been an increasing need for good places to buy vinyl online.
 Luckily, plenty of retailers have now made their storefronts digital, and we found all of the best places to buy vinyl online.

-Every vinyl enthusiast has their preference on where to shop for vinyl.
+Every vinyl enthusiast has a preference on where to shop for vinyl.
 Some like the tactile experience of spending hours in a store with other music enthusiasts, digging through the crates, and hoping to stumble upon a rare LP.
 Some like to skip buying their own vinyl and leave the hard work to a vinyl subscription box that picks and ships records to them each month.
 And others prefer the streamlined convenience of shopping online as it makes it easy to find the exact records we’re looking for in a matter of minutes.

 Some of the places we’ve listed do have a brick-and-mortar shop along in addition to an online store.
 And while it’s always fun to dig through a store’s selection on your own, shopping for vinyl online grants you access to a huge selection all at once, instead of having to trek to three or four stores to find a particular record.
 Online shopping also makes it easier to listen to the songs before you buy the record—a feature that not every record shop offers to customers.